KXDY233/RWF/README.md

 | RWF-D-feature   | 55.9   | 48.1    | 70.4  | 71.4  |

+## ⚙️ Running the Code

-You can reproduce all the results by running:
+To reproduce the results from our experiments, use the following commands:

 ```
 python RWF_Degree.py                --k=2 --dataset=[]
 python RWF_Degree.py                --k=3 --dataset=[]